HGWXX-7/DeepVMUnProtect/README.md

 ## Disclaimer

-The packed malware instances are **only for research**.
+The packed malware instances are **ONLY FOR RESEARCH**.
 Please remembter that these are live and dangerous malware.
 Do NOT run them unless you are absolutely sure what you are doing!